 Nadi Shodhana pranayama is very important pranayama.
 In which Nadi (pulse) means ‘passage’ or ‘flow of power’ and shodhan means purification.
 Pulse treatment means purification of the pulse.
 Pulse purification calms the mind.

 Nadi Shodhana is like any another pranayama it is also very simple and beneficial.
 The pulse of a human being is a channel providing energy to his body which sometimes gets blocked due to many reasons.
 Pulse purification is a technique for breathing and exhaling that helps to open closed energy channels and keeps the mind calm.
 Let’s know What is Yoga And its Benefits.

 Nadi Shodhana is composed of two Sanskrit words where Nadi means channel or flow and purification means cleansing or purification.
 Therefore, vascular purification is commonly known for cleaning the nose and purifying the body and mind.
 Nadi Shodhana is one such pranayama that women, men, and people of any age can do very easily and get its benefits.
 This pranayama is very helpful in providing energy to the body as well as in removing all kinds of anxiety and stress.
 Pulse resection is a process of taking deep breaths, stopping it for a while, and then leaving it, so it is beneficial in removing various body disorders.
 Read What is Chakrasana Benefits of Chakrasana.

-It is also known as Anulom-Antonym.
-Nadi Shodhana or Anulom-Antonyms is called Amrit and is one of the best pranayams for health.
-It is said that there is hardly any disease that does not benefit from the inverse antonyms.
+It is also known as Anulom- Vilom.
+Nadi Shodhana or Anulom-Vilom is one of the best pranayams for health.
+It is said that there is hardly any disease that does not benefit from them.